-Assistant Professor and Assistant Professor of Women's and Gender Studies
+Assistant Professor and Core Faculty of Women's and Gender Studies

-Dr. Susan M. De Luca is an Assistant Professor at both the School of Social Work and the Center for Women and Gender Studies at The University of Texas at Austin.
-Dr. De Luca’s additional appointments include her Faculty Research Associate positions with the National Research Consortium of Counseling Centers in Higher Education, and the Population Research Center (P2CHD042849, NICHD) which are both housed at The University of Texas at Austin.
+Susan M. De Luca is an assistant professor at the Steve Hicks School of Social Work and core faculty at the Center for Women and Gender Studies at The University of Texas at Austin.
+De Luca’s additional appointments include her faculty research associate positions with the National Research Consortium of Counseling Centers in Higher Education, and the Population Research Center (P2CHD042849, NICHD) which are both housed at The University of Texas at Austin.

-Dr. De Luca was born and raised in Cleveland, Ohio where she earned her Bachelor of Arts in Individual and Family Studies at Kent State University.
-She was selected for national service as an AmeriCorps*VISTA working with three communities in her home state on various prevention efforts focusing on adolescents.
-Dr. De Luca then moved “up north” where she earned her MSW from The University of Michigan.
+De Luca was born and raised in Cleveland, Ohio where she earned her Bachelor of Arts in Individual and Family Studies at Kent State University.
+She was selected for national service as an AmeriCorps*VISTA working with three communities in her home-state on various prevention efforts focusing on adolescents.
+De Luca then moved “up north” where she earned her MSW from The University of Michigan.
 Upon graduation, she returned to Cleveland where she was a clinical social worker for the Department of Justice Affairs Batterers’ Intervention Program.
-Dr. De Luca has a passion for social policy and was offered a Research Associate position at Kent State University’s Department of Political Science focusing on their Mayor’s Think Tank Initiative.
-She continued her work as the Policy Advisor for the Ohio Commission on Hispanic and Latino Affairs while working towards her Ph.D. at The Ohio State University.
-Upon graduation, Dr. De Luca was offered a competitive, three-year Ruth L. Kirschstein National Research Service Award (NIMH, T32) at the Center for the Study and Prevention of Suicide at The University of Rochester’s Medical Center’s Department of Psychiatry.
+De Luca has a passion for social policy and was offered a research associate position at Kent State University’s Department of Political Science serving on their Mayor’s Think Tank Initiative.
+She continued her work as the policy advisor for the Ohio Commission on Hispanic and Latino Affairs while working towards her Ph.D. at The Ohio State University.
+Upon graduation, De Luca was offered a competitive, three-year Ruth L. Kirschstein National Research Service Award (NIMH, T32) at the Center for the Study and Prevention of Suicide at The University of Rochester’s Medical Center’s Department of Psychiatry.

-Dr. De Luca is also the 2015 recipient of the Lora Lee Pederson Teaching Excellence Award due to her passion for teaching- particularly the Foundations for Social Justice class.
-She not only enjoys teaching her students about these essential social work topics, but often shares that her students teach her every day from their encounters in-and-out the classroom.
+De Luca is also the 2015 recipient of the Lora Lee Pederson Teaching Excellence Award due to her passion for teaching.
+She not only enjoys teaching her students about essential social work topics, but often shares that her students teach her every day from their encounters in-and-out the classroom.
 This is an experience she is most grateful for and humbled by each semester.

 Curriculum Vitae (PDF)